sinlger/easy-tools/src/tools/regex-tester/language/regex-tester.en.md

-# IT Tools - Regex Tester User Manual
+# A Toolio - Regex Tester User Manual

 ## I. Overview

-IT Tools offers an online regex testing utility that enables users to test regular expressions against sample text.
+A Toolio offers an online regex testing utility that enables users to test regular expressions against sample text.
 Its clean interface and practical functionality make it ideal for regex learners and developers.

 ## II.
 Feature Details